netsharecmu/NetShare/README.md

 }
 ```

-**Tip #2: If you would like to skip the training for the existing datasets, you may load some of our pre-trained models to generate directly.**
+**Tip #2: If you would like to skip the training for existing datasets, you may load some of our pre-trained models to generate directly.**

 *Placeholder: we will this part soon.*